Macomb Mall To Host Job Fair On May 25

 To apply online, candidates can visit the Macomb Mall’s website employment page to look for and apply for current job openings.
 Positions are added to the website daily.

-For more details visit, https://shopmacombmall.com/events.MORE NEWS: Detroit Tourism Seeks Rebound After Year Lost To Pandemic
+For more details visit, https://shopmacombmall.com/events.MORE NEWS: Former MSU Player Keith Appling Arrested By MSP In Connection To Detroit Fatal Shooting

 © 2021 CBS Broadcasting Inc. All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.